 Pedro is an Data Analytics and Big Data architect at Universitat Oberta de Catalunya.
 He has more than 20 years of experience in the development and design of Information Systems and data architectures.
 He also participates as a technical advisor and as an associate lecturer in the postgraduate degree on Big Data Analytics at the Universitat Politècnica de Catalunya.
 Pedro is an enthusiastic of Data Science, Data Management and Data Analytics from a business and practical perspective.
 He has strong mathematical and statistical skills as well as advanced programming and design capabilities, focusing on Data Analytics, Big Data techniques, tools, frameworks and cloud services.
 He holds a degree in Computer Science from Universitat Politècnica de Catalunya (UPC), a MBA from ESADE Business School (Barcelona), a MSc in Innovation and Research from UPC BarcelonaTech and a postgraduate degree in Business Intelligence from UOC.
 A Spanish native speaker, Pedro is fluent in English and Catalan.

 Núria is a researcher with a strong background in management of EU-funded projects and international affairs.
 She manages communication and dissemination actions for several European projects.
 She has broad experience in the development of communication and exploitation plans, stakeholder engagement, quality control procedures on deliverables, organisation of workshops and conferences and management of internal and external communications.
 Núria also has experience in data gathering and reporting in the fields of EU policy, ICTs, innovation and education.
-Núria holds a Degree in Applied Linguistics by University Pompeu Fabra, with a specialisation in Information and Communication Technologies and education.
+Núria holds a Degree in Applied Linguistics by University Pompeu Fabra and is currently studying a MSc in Societal Challenges and Innovation at the University of Barcelona.
 A native Spanish and Catalan speaker, Núria is fluent in English.

 Riccardo is a sociologist and his work is focused on the analysis of socio-spatial deprivation and the incidence of socially constructed anxieties on people’s feelings of unsafety.
 He completed his studies in four countries (Italy, France, Belgium and Spain) and obtained his PhD degree from the University of Barcelona in 2016.
 He has an extensive knowledge on European Union’s funding programmes, and he has been the scientific coordinator of the project MARGIN (2015-2017) funded by the Horizon 2020 programme.
 He recently spent one year as a post-doc researcher at the Federal University of Santa Catarina in Brazil.
 A native Italian speaker, Riccardo speaks fluently Spanish, English, and French, and intermediate Portuguese.